trevglenn/Airplane-price-prediction/README.md

 4. Built an ensemble model to try to refine our predicted values accuracy. - **In Progress**
 5. Built a Deep Learning Model to see if a Neural Network would be better at predicting prices than our other models. - **In Progress**

-Files titled with "testing" were used to test different methods, practices, and code as I tried to solve the regression problem at hand, they are essentially rough drafts.
+Files titled with "testing" were used to test different methods, practices, and code as I tried to solve the regression problem at hand, they are essentially **very** rough drafts.